AlexSpradling/Capella/README.md

 ![](gifs/loading_saving.gif)

 Capella uses the computer's clipboard as a means of loading and saving observations.
-Rather than saving the observations in a proprietary format, the observations are copied to the clipboard in simple rich text tables that can be pasted into any .txt file the navigator wishes to use as a sight log.
+Rather than saving the observations in a proprietary format, the observations are copied to the clipboard in simple plain text tables that can be pasted into any plain text file the navigator wishes to use as a sight log.

-*To Save Sights*
+### To Save Sights
 1. In Capella, click File-Save Sights to Clipboard or CTRL-s.
 2. 4 markdown format tables will be saved to your computer's clipboard.
 3. Paste them in any .txt file you would like to use as a log.

-*To Load Sights*
+### To Load Sights
 1. Highlight the the 4 tables that you pasted into the .txt file of choice.
 2. Copy to the computer's clipboard via CTRL-C or using the mouse.
 3. In Capella, click File-Load Sights from Clipboard or CTRL-l

-*Why do it like this?*
+### Why do it like this?
 1. Simplicity.
 You can use one E-log for record keeping, note taking and to interact with the program.
-Your observations are saved as rich text and you own them forever.
+Your observations are saved as plain text and you own them forever.
 2. Using the your operating system's window management features allows you to snap Capella to one side of the screen and snap the `.txt` sight log of choice to the other.
 Using the `ctrl` quick keys you can rapidly edit the observations in the `.txt` log and compute the observations in Capella side by side.
 3. Most celestial navigation programs have UI issues that are difficult and frustrating to navigate, using this method, you can use any familiar text editor as the primary controller of the program.
 Simply use the below template (Note: Just save an empty sight session on startup to get the template):

+### Sight Session and Sight Template

+The template below can either be copied directly, or you can simply not enter any DR or Sight information and hit `Save Sights` in Capella and the templates will be copied to your computer's clipboard.

+If you use a text editor that has plain text table formatting capability, such as Emacs or Obsidian, you will find that entering and editing your tabular information is extremely easy and fast.

 ```
 ### 1. Dead Reckoning Information